DeachSword/CHRLINE/README.md

 ## About Project
 This project is for debug only, because it does not use thrift

-So I don’t recommend you to use this to run the bot, even if it has many functions
+So I don't recommend you to use this to run the bot, even if it has many functions

 ## What can it do?
 If you have a certain degree of understanding of Line thrift, then you must have heard of **TMoreCompact** \